-Definition of "Data controllers" - the persons or entities which collect and process personal data as "data controllers".
-Data controllers determine 'the purposes and the means of the processing of personal data'.
+The European Commission website provides information to define what is a Data Controller.
+Data controllers are the persons or entities "which collect and process personal data."
+Data controllers are also the persons or entities who "determine 'the purposes and the means of the processing of personal data."
 This applies to both public and private sectors.

-Data controllers must respect the privacy and data protection rights of those whose personal data is entrusted to them.
+According to the European Commission, Data controllers must respect the privacy and data protection rights of those whose personal data is entrusted to them.
+They must: